 As compared to software support, managed services are outsourced technical functions and processes performed by a trusted third-party company.

 Managed services help to augment your staff, fill gaps in your IT team’s capabilities, and improve your overall operability, often with less expense.
 While software support is always triggered by a ticket or incident, managed services are typically ongoing, proactively planned activities performed by a dedicated team of Level 2 and Level 3 engineers.

-At Spinnaker Support, we offer four packages of managed services to help your applications, databases, and systems run at peak performance.
-These packages represent specific sets of services like monitoring, day-to-day management of basic IT operations and functions, and infrastructure or software management in the public cloud.
-Our fourth package is essentially an ala carte approach to support additional application, environment, and staffing needs.
+At Spinnaker Support, we offer three levels of managed services to help your applications, databases, and systems run at peak performance.
+These levels represent specific sets of services like monitoring, day-to-day management of basic IT operations and functions, and infrastructure or software management in the public cloud.

 Which Service Is Which: The Often-Blurred Line

 The challenge – for both the customer and the vendor – is how to communicate needs and mutually understand where the line exists between software support and managed services.
 It can be fuzzy, especially when you have separate software support and managed service vendors.